azamsharp/azamsharp.github.io/_posts/2025-11-19-lessons-learned-veggie-garden.md

 ## Know your audience, not your wishlist

-I love experimenting with new things, so I considered adding VR support, widgets, and even Watch features.
+I love experimenting with new things, so I considered adding AR support, widgets, and even Watch features.
 I thought it would be cool.
 My users did not think so.
 When I looked at my earlier gardening app and listened to the feedback, people wanted one thing: a simple tool that helps them grow food.

 They wanted clear planting instructions.
 They wanted reminders.
 They wanted a way to organize their gardens.
 Not flashy features.
 Not clever icons that needed a legend.
 If an icon confused people, I replaced it with a text label.